OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not covered yet in ISO/IEC standards

 #### #SUPPLYCHAINMANAGE
 (development-time infosec) Supply chain management: Managing the supply chain to minimize the security risk from externally obtained elements.
 In regular software engineering these elements are source code or software components (e.g. open source).
-The particularities for AI are: 1) these elements also include obtained data and obtained models, and 2) many of the software components are executed development-time instead of just in production (the runtime of the application).
+The particularities for AI are:
+1. supplied elements can include data and models,
+2. many of the software components are executed development-time instead of just in production (the runtime of the application),
+3. as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters.

 Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.